mahir-b0/siciphus/README.md

 2. **Shift Value**: Enter the number of positions you want to shift the letters by in the cipher.
 3. **Encode**: Click the "Encode" button to encrypt the input text using the Caesar cipher.

-## Security

-While the Caesar cipher provides a basic level of encryption, it's not secure for sensitive information.
-For stronger encryption, consider using modern cryptographic algorithms.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.